milvus-io/milvus-operator/docs/CRD/milvus.md

   # Contains details for the current condition of Milvus and its dependency
   conditions:
     # Condition type
-    # It can be "EtcdReady", "StorageReady", "PulsarReady", "MilvusReady"
+    # It can be "EtcdReady", "StorageReady", "MsgStream", "MilvusReady"
   - type: "MilvusReady"
     # Status is the status of the condition.
     # Can be True, False, Unknown.